John-Kostick/vzome-sharing/_posts/2022-10-11-Disdyakis-Dodecahedron-19-01-07.md

   This is a continuation of [Catalan Solids Part 1](https://john-kostick.github.io/vzome-sharing/2022/10/12/Cubocta-RD-Dual-17-21-57.html)

-A 3D design created in vZome.
+ 3D designs created in vZome.
 Use your mouse or touch to interact.

 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60vh"